kubevirt/community/design-proposals/seitan/unified-control-resources-access-operations-with-seitan-kubevirt.md

 #### Tap device creation

-_Virt-handler_ executes the _ioctl_ syscall running a privileged process inside the network namespace of _virt-launcher_.
+_virt-handler_ executes the _ioctl_ syscall running a privileged process inside the network namespace of _virt-launcher_.